Is E-thesis accessible?

 The service doesn't meets all of the A and AA level accessibility requirements of the Web Content Accessibility Guidelines (WCAG) 2.1.
 The accessibility deficiencies identified are described in detail below.

 For the time being, the website does not meet all relevant requirements.
 The E-thesis repository contains thousands of PDF files stored before 23 September 2020.
 There are no resources available for converting them to comply with the relevant accessibility requirements.
 In the future special attention will be given to the accessibility of any theses stored in E-thesis.
 Students writing their theses are instructed in creating accessible files.
+Currently, accessible PDF files cannot be obtained from theses files made with the LaTeX typesetting system, because they do not have code markings.
+The problem has been recognized worldwide, but so far there is no fully functional solution available.
 Thesis files stored in the E-thesis repository can be browsed at Helsinki University Library premises using the library terminals.
 Their accessibility is currently being investigated.
 The accessibility of the thesis files to be stored in the publication repository is described in the accessibility statement of Helda, the open access repository of the University of Helsinki (in Finnish only).

 If you notice accessibility issues on the website, please give us feedback: